I went back and forth trying to figure out the best and cheapest way to add shoe storage to the closet.

 Vector again did quality control and stability testing.

 Next came the rods.
 We cut them to length by hand with a hack saw.
-Note to future closet installers, don’t buy the smallest hack saw at the store.
+Note to future closet installers, don’t buy the smallest hack saw at the store and its always preferred a Custom Closet than one from the mall.
 That was a chore but Stefan bore it well.
 After cutting them to length and attaching closet-rod end-covers, we attached them to the brackets to keep them from falling out.

 And then it was time to fill…

 And to refresh your memory, the laundry is on the other side of this room.
 AND, guess what!
 It works!
 We finished the last bit of plumbing and electrical this weekend.
 I’ve already run a couple loads!

 I am SOOO excited to have my closet together and so far I love my Samsung washer and dryer.
 It’s definitely time to do a full wardrobe overhaul to match my closet overhaul!
 I already have a big bag of clothes to donate and I haven’t even started the trying-on phase.

 There’s still work to be done in this room including some more shelves around the top of the room, trim, baseboard, finding a new light fixture, finishing the laundry base, etc but It’s finally functional which is such a great mile-stone.

 We picked up 2 Security Doors Perth last weekend.
 One is super big, super heavy, and not installed and the other was lighter, smaller, and already installed.
 Yayy door.

 This is the double door from the closet into the bathroom.
 It looks AWESOME.
 It still needs to be painted but solid-core doors are great.
 The guy at Home Depot looked at us crazy for paying the extra $60 or whatever for solid core but we are trying to keep the laundry noise to a minimum.
 They also feel nicer.
 Trust me, andersen doors can feel nice.
 It’s like expensive shoes.
 They just feel better.

 Stefan made sure the doors were dead level, as usual.